robertduplock/scifibooks.club/content/en/reviews/star-trek-the-next-generation-losing-the-peace-book-review.md

 weight = 12

 +++
 On _Star Trek: The Next Generation_, when Picard became Locutus and helped slay thousands at Wolf 359, that double episode was followed up with the episode _Family,_ in which he travels to France to spend some time with his brother, of whom he does not get along with.
-William Leisner’s _Losing The Peace_ is that kind of followup, giving the readers a moment to breathe after the epic events of _Star Trek: Destiny_.
+William Leisner’s _Losing The Peace_ is that kind of follow-up, giving the readers a moment to breathe after the epic events of _Star Trek: Destiny_.

 **Spoilers ahead**